-If both requirements are met, your cash rewards rate will be 1.8%, if one of the two are met it will be 1.65%, and if you can’t do either you’ll just get a flat 1.5% back.
+If both requirements are met, your cash rewards rate will be 1.8%.
+If one of the two is met, it will be 1.65%, and if you can’t do either, you’ll get a flat 1.5% back.

-This card is perfect for anyone who is looking to build their credit while also covering mid-to-large transactions on a recurring basis.
-They offer unlimited cashback so it’s just a matter of how much you can spend to decide how much you earn.
+This card is perfect for anyone looking to build their credit while also covering mid-to-large transactions regularly.
+They offer unlimited cashback, so it’s just a matter of how much you can spend to decide how much you earn.

 Capital One Quicksilver vs. QuicksilverOne Card

 Capital One Quicksilver is a flat 1.5% cashback card that rewards you no matter where you use it.
 You can also get $100 after spending $500 in the first three months with it.
-The APR rate is factored by your creditworthiness, but you’re looking at 13.24% to 23.24% as the possible range.
+Your creditworthiness makes our APR rate, but you’re looking at 13.24% to 23.24% as the possible range.

-The Capital One QuicksilverOne card is also a flat 1.5% cashback card, and it includes shopping anywhere.
-Both offer unlimited rewards but you can expect a better return from the Quicksilver as it has no annual fee.
-Meanwhile, the QuicksilverOne card has a $39 annual fee which takes approximately $215 per month of spending to pay off.
+Capital One QuicksilverOne card is also a flat 1.5% cashback card.
+With it, you can shop anywhere.
+Both offer unlimited rewards, but you can expect a better return from Quicksilver as it has no annual fee.
+Meanwhile, the QuicksilverOne card has a $39 annual fee, which takes approximately $215 per month of spending to pay off.